mojitba/ISMS-for-SoSecureSwitch/ISMS Scope Statement.md

 **2\.
 Scope Statement**

 The ISMS for SoSecureSwitch Ltd. covers the **design, development, deployment, operation, maintenance, and support** of the **SoSecureSwitch payment-switch platform** and associated back-office services used by our four bank customers.
-The scope includes SoSecureSwitch as a proprietary intellectual property asset ,production and disaster recovery transaction environments, cryptographic key management (HSM/KMS), transaction databases, the web-based back-office application, source control repositories, build and release pipelines (CI/CD), developer endpoints used to build and test the product, supporting network and infrastructure components (on-prem data centers and connectivity to bank customers), monitoring and logging systems used for detection and evidence, and supplier services that directly support the in-scope systems.
+The scope includes SoSecureSwitch as a proprietary intellectual property asset, production and disaster recovery transaction environments, cryptographic key management (HSM/KMS), transaction databases, the web-based back-office application, source control repositories, build and release pipelines (CI/CD), developer endpoints used to build and test the product, supporting network and infrastructure components (on-prem data centers and connectivity to bank customers), monitoring and logging systems used for detection and evidence, and supplier services that directly support the in-scope systems.

 **3\.
 In-Scope**

 **Departments**

-IT, Developers Team, Information Security, HR, Legal, Management Board,
+IT, Developers Team, Information Security, Human Resources, Legal Department, Management Board, Physical Security.

 **Systems & Applications**